Dynamic-Capital/Dynamic_Codex/README.md

 4. **Admin Notification**: Messages are forwarded to the configured admin user
 5. **Real-time Dashboard**: The web dashboard shows all messages in real-time

+## System Health Monitoring

+The dashboard includes a comprehensive health check system that verifies:
+- ✅ Supabase database connection and schema
+- ✅ Telegram bot token validation
+- ✅ Webhook configuration status
+- ✅ Edge function deployment and accessibility
+- ✅ Real-time subscription functionality
+- ✅ GitHub integration status

+Use the "System Health" tab to run diagnostics and troubleshoot any issues.

 ## Dashboard Features

 - **Real-time Updates**: New messages appear instantly without refresh